techandsoftware/teletext/README.md

 This takes up 3 spaces.

 If you prefer to use the control codes directly, check the source of Attributes.js or the teletext spec to get the control code values.
-Double height is code 13, so you could use strings like `"\x0d"`, `"\u{d}"`, `String.fromCharCode(13)`.
+Double height is code 13 (or d in hexadecimal), so you could use strings like `"\x0d"`, `"\u{d}"`, `String.fromCharCode(13)`.

-TODO - check what happens if Attributes.TEXT_COLOUR or Attributes.MOSAIC_COLOUR

 # TODO